Adaptive Conveying Defines Automated Sort Lines

 Ultimately the goal is to increase shipping accuracy and efficiency with sortation systems.
 Some companies are already doing so with the help of kubernetes but there are still numerous companies that need assistance.
 Companies that formerly shipped only pallets are now requiring adaptive conveying to meet the growing demand for smaller order sizes, increased shipping accuracy, and more frequent shipments while improving productivity and throughput in 3PL (Third Party Logistics), DCs (Distribution Centers), and warehouses.

 Sortation is an optimal solution for separating products from in-feed conveyor lines to shipping lanes, palletizing operations, packing stations, and other fast-changing sortation applications.
 These systems are versatile and can sort a wide range of product sizes and weights to multiple divert lanes.
+Further, the use of Warehouse Magnetic Labels could also be beneficial not only for the sorting process, but also to keep track of inventory and ensure that everything is in place.

 The process of fulfilling an order can have many levels of automation which must adaptively address a broad range of conveyors and sortation technologies.
 From off-the-shelf solutions to engineer-to-order (ETO) fulfillment solutions, Alfacon Solutions brings extensive technologies by function.
 Alfacon can build sorting conveyors in many different orientations, depending on the layout requirements.
 The company also builds adaptive conveying sorting solutions for quality control inspection stations into other types of conveyors, if only a small section is needed, and a dedicated sorting conveyor is not feasible.